 So what does it mean to participate?
 In a nutshell it’s eating only plant-based food for the month of January.
-Or put another way: nothing that’s an animal/ animal by-product.
-A balanced vegan diet is made up of these four food groups: 1) legumes, nuts, and seeds; 2) grains; 3) vegetables; and 4) fruits. –and the Veganuary site has a lot of great recipes to help you go vegan and an e-cookbook as well.
+Or put another way: nothing that’s an animal / animal by-product.
+A balanced vegan diet is made up of these four food groups: 1) legumes, nuts, and seeds; 2) grains; 3) vegetables; and 4) fruits. –and the Veganuary site has a lot of great recipes to help you go vegan and a free ‘celebrity’ cookbook as well.
+It features recipes by some of our favorite people including Jane Goodall and Serena Williams.
+Long gone are the days when being vegan translated into “deprivation”.
+There are even vegan restaurants with Michelin star ratings – including Eleven Madison in New York that re-opened as vegan post pandemic.

 How do you get enough protein on a vegan diet?